 A generous donor has agreed to give MCHS $20,000 for every 200 new members who commit to a five year membership, up to $100,000.
 Members can sign up a year at a time, 5 years at a time or for a lifetime.
-We recevied the second $20,000 check at the end of September 2017.
+We are currently working on our third group of 200 members.
+We are less than 100 away!!

 Thanks so much to all our members, new and those who renew!
 If you are not a member, please consider joining us!
 We are working on our next 200 members, which will yield us another $20,000.
 Click the link below to find out more.